Heian Period (794-1185)

 Slightly different from the Nikki is the Makura no Sōshi (枕草子, Pillow Book) of Sei Shōnagon (清少納言, 966–1017).
 It is a collection of reminiscences, anecdotes, and very outspoken opinions about the court.
 The tone is light and witty, expressing what the Heian courtiers referred to as okashi (お菓子, "sweet, delicious"), and pioneered the popular genre of short essays known as zuihitsu ((随筆, personal essays and ideas).

 Far beyond anything else in the period, it is the Tale of Genji that remains the classic work of Japanese literature.
 By comparison with other Heian works, it is massive, composed of some 54 chapters dealing with the life of the court and focusing on the hero Hikaru Genji (光源氏), the "shining prince."
 Its language is as elegant as its protagonist.
-A tour de force of psychological narrative, it is considered by many to be the world's first novel.
+A tour de force of the psychological narrative, it is considered by many to be the world's first novel.
 If the Pillow Book represents the Heian aesthetic value of okashi – something that brought amusement and delight – then Genji is the epitome of another Heian ideal, the sense of mono no aware (物の哀れ), the "pathos of things" or "the sadness inherent in the things of this world."

-The Heian Period of art is divided into an early and a late phase, turning on the cessation of official relations with China in 838.
-The first hundred years or so is known by either of two era names, Kōnin (弘仁, 810-824), or Jōgan (貞観, 859-877), and the last three centuries are called the Fujiwara age.
+Heian ArtThe Heian Period of art is divided into an early and a late phase, turning on the cessation of official relations with China in 838.
+The first hundred years are known by two era names, Kōnin (弘仁, 810-824), or Jōgan (貞観, 859-877), and the last three centuries are called the Fujiwara age.
 Like the Tempyō (729-749) era of Nara times, Jōgan was an era in which the influence of Chinese culture and esoteric Buddhism remained strong.
 The primary art forms were Buddhist sculpture and mandalas.

-As in the various works of literature, great changes are readily observable in the art of the long period under Fujiwara domination.
+As in the various works of literature, significant changes are readily observable in the art of the long period under Fujiwara domination.
 In particular notable was the growing popularity of Amida.
 Images of Amida became popular, the most noteworthy being that sculpted by the Buddhist artisan Jōchō (定朝, d.
 1057, also known as Jōchō Busshi) in the Phoenix Hall of the Byōdōin (平等院) in Kyōto.
 The representation of Amida coming to lead the believer to the Western Paradise was also a popular theme.
 There is an excellent example of this raigō (来迎) theme done as a wall painting at the Byōdōin.
 There were also sculptural representatives of this theme, as the idea of the saving grace of Amida's original vow came to be widely accepted by the court nobility.

 Perhaps the most marked departure of Fujiwara-period painting from the earlier periods is the development of secular art, known as Tang-inspired Yamato-e (大和絵, "Japanese-style pictures") to distinguish it from what was considered "Chinese pictures" (唐絵 kara-e).
 Very little nonreligious art existed in earlier periods.
-There were a few copies of Chinese-style landscapes, and portraits in the Chinese fashion of great ecclesiastical figures like the Chinese priest Ganjin.
+There were a few copies of Chinese-style landscapes, and portraits in the Chinese fashion of significant ecclesiastical figures like the Chinese priest Ganjin.
 In the Fujiwara Period, however, there was a surge of secular painting, both landscape and scenes of daily court life, painted on folding screens (屏風 byōbu, lit. wind wall) and on paper doors (襖 fusuma).
 They are only known by description as none of the paintings has survived.

-Perhaps the finest examples of Fujiwara painting in existence today are the makimono (絵巻物, lit. picture scroll), or narrative scrolls, which were en vogue in the eleventh and twelfth centuries.
+Perhaps the most excellent examples of Fujiwara painting in existence today are the makimono (絵巻物, lit. picture scroll), or narrative scrolls, which were en vogue in the eleventh and twelfth centuries.
 Some deal with famous historical events, such as the Ban Dainagon Ekotoba (伴大納言絵詞 The Tale of Great Minister Ban), recounting the fate of the wronged courtier Sugawara no Michizane, or the scroll of the Hōgen Rebellion.
 Some are more religious, depicting Buddhist legends, as in the Shigisan Engi Emaki (信貴山縁起絵巻 Legend of Mount Shigi), and some even describe the gory details of Buddhist hells.
 Perhaps the most celebrated is the twelfth-century Genji Monogatari Emaki, displaying the world of Murasaki's novel.